isi-usc-edu/USC-AI-DS-Symposium/index.md

 This event is part of the USC AI Futures Symposium Series.
 A prior event was held in January 2021 with the theme: [Will AIs Ever Be One of Us?](https://www.isi.edu/events/ai_symposium_2021).

-## Agenda
+## Schedule

-A preliminary agenda is available [here](https://isi-usc-edu.github.io/USC-AI-DS-Symposium/agenda).
+A preliminary agenda is available [here](https://isi-usc-edu.github.io/USC-AI-DS-Symposium/schedule).

 ## Attending